mnddn/complete-mini-cart-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Complete Mini Cart for WooCommerce is a powerful, lightweight, and fully customizable mini cart plugin to improve user experience with an AJAX-powered cart and real-time updates.
+Complete Mini Cart for WooCommerce is a lightweight and fully customizable mini cart plugin that improves user experience with an AJAX-powered cart.

 == Description ==
 Enhance your WooCommerce store with **Complete Mini Cart for WooCommerce** – a powerful, lightweight, and fully customizable mini cart plugin.
 Improve user experience with an AJAX-powered cart and real-time updates.